Profile picture for user smith.curtis

 About Curtis

-Smith's research focuses on homelessness, inequality, social policy, and social movements.
-Smith’s overarching themes in writings include methodological issues related to “point-in-time” homeless counts, health issues among Hispanic immigrants in low-income housing, public policy, social movements, and activism related to the homeless.
-Smith serves as a board member of a national conference called the Association for Applied and Clinical Sociology.
+Smith's research focuses on homelessness, inequality, social policy, immigration, and social movements.
+Smith’s overarching themes in writings include detailing how complex it is for social service workers to house their homeless clients, methodological issues related to “point-in-time” homeless counts, health issues among Hispanic immigrants in low-income housing, public policy, social movements, and activism related to the homeless.
+His research is also informed by his previous experiences employed as a homelessness street outreach worker in the Midwest, South, and Mountain West.

 Contributions